Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Combinatorics of strings on

-Assume now that $w$ is an alternating walk.
 Since we require that $w^h$ is a string for any $h\geq 1$, in particular $w$ itself is a string and by Lemma \ref{lemma : string length 2 alternating} $f_w$ is strictly monotone.
-On the other hand we require that $f_w(m)=t(\gamma_1)=s(\gamma_m)=f_w(0)$, but the strictly monotonicity of $f_w$ tells us that this is not possible. \end{proof}
+On the other hand we require that $f_w(m)=t(\gamma_m)=s(\gamma_1)=f_w(0)$, but the strictly monotonicity of $f_w$ tells us that this is not possible.